School of Thinking

 Objectives

-The primary aim of the Postgraduate School of Thinking is to help the students to challenge and expand their understanding of themselves and the world – to outgrow rigid simplifications, black-or-white choices, and predefined narratives.
+The primary aim of our postgraduate studies is to help our students use philosophy and psychology to challenge and expand their understanding of themselves and the world – to outgrow rigid simplifications, black-or-white choices, and predefined narratives.
 This goal is supported by:

 Programme Design

 The Postgraduate School of Thinking is conducted entirely in English.
 It takes one academic year (two semesters) to accomplish.
 The curriculum comprises of 750 hours of study, which includes 174 instruction /contact hours and 576 hours of flexibly scheduled individual and group work.
-The contact hours are divided into intense two-day learning sessions which can be taken either fully on-line (Remote Track) or at VUB Campus in Etterbeek (On-Campus Track).
+The contact hours are divided into intense two-day learning sessions (see the Workflow for an example), of which part are in-person workshops held on VUB Campus in Brussels, and part can be experienced both on-campus and remotely.

 Participants